* Kerry and Lavrov to meet in Paris

 By John Irish and Timothy Heritage

-PARIS/KIEV, March 5 (Reuters) - Russia said on Wednesday it could not order “self-defence” forces in Ukraine’s Crimea region back to their bases ahead of crucial ministerial talks in Paris aimed at easing tensions of over Ukraine and averting the risk of war.
+PARIS/KIEV, March 5 (Reuters) - Russia said on Wednesday it could not order “self-defence” forces in Crimea back to their bases ahead of the first face-to-face talks with the United States on easing tensions over Ukraine and averting the risk of war.

-Russia and the West are locked in the most serious confrontation since the end of the Cold War over influence in the former Soviet republic, a major commodities exporter and strategic link between East and West.
+Russia and the West are facing the most serious confrontation since the end of the Cold War over influence in Ukraine, a major commodities exporter and strategic link between East and West.

-Ukraine pulled out of a trade deal with the EU under Russian pressure last year, sparking months of protests in Kiev and the Feb.
+Ukraine pulled out of a trade deal with the European Union under Russian pressure last year, leading to months of street protests in Kiev and the Feb.
 22 ouster of President Viktor Yanukovich, a Russian ally.

-Russia has effectively occupied Crimea, where its Black Sea fleet is based, raising international tensions and provoking sharp falls in financial markets on Monday, although they have since stabilised.
+Russia has effectively occupied the Crimea region, further raising the tensions in the region and provoking sharp falls in financial markets on Monday although they have since stabilised.

-Speaking before meeting U.S. Secretary of State John Kerry and other Western ministers in Paris, Russian Foreign Minister Sergei Lavrov repeated Moscow’s assertion - ridiculed by the West - that the troops that have seized control of the Black Sea peninsula are not under Russian command.
+Speaking before meeting U.S. Secretary of State John Kerry in Paris later in the day, Russian Foreign Minister Sergei Lavrov repeated Moscow’s assertion - ridiculed by the West - that the troops that have seized control of the Ukrainian Black Sea peninsula are not under Russian command.

-Asked whether Moscow would order forces in Crimea back to their bases, Lavrov told a questioner in Madrid: ”If you mean the self-defence units created by the inhabitants of Crimea, we give them no orders, they take no orders from us.
+“If you mean the self-defence units created by the inhabitants of Crimea, we give them no orders, they take no orders from us,” Lavrov told a questioner at a joint news conference with his Spanish counterpart in Madrid.

-NATO and Russia planned parallel talks in Brussels amid concerns that a standoff between Russian and Ukrainian forces in Crimea could still spark violence, or that Moscow could also intervene in Russian-speaking eastern Ukraine.
+NATO and Russia will hold parallel talks in Brussels amid concerns that a standoff between Russian and Ukrainian forces in Crimea could still spark violence, or that Moscow could also intervene in Russian-speaking eastern Ukraine.

 The West is pushing for Russia to return troops to barracks, accept international monitors in Crimea and Ukraine and negotiate a solution to the crisis through a “contact group” probably under the auspices of a pan-European security body.